liberland/laws/drafting/consolidated/judical-process-law.md

 ### Article 44: Deliberation and Decision

 #### Section 1: Preparation of a Decision
-1. Once the hearing has concluded, the presiding judge or panel of judges shall deliberate on the evidence and arguments presented by the parties.
+1. Once the hearing has concluded, the presiding Judge or panel of Judges shall deliberate on the evidence and arguments presented by the parties.
 2. The court shall consider the facts, the applicable law, and the principles of justice and fairness in reaching a decision.

 #### Section 2: Announcing the Decision